Content marketing can be an extremely efficient, low-cost method of growing your business.

 You’ve browsed through your competitor’s content for topics to blog about.
 Now you want to take things a step further.

 There’s a lot of great content already out there.
-Even if you know what to write about, it can be hard to get your content seen.
+Even if you have blog niche ideas, it can be hard to get your content seen.

 Brian Dean of Backlinko came up with a fix: what he calls the Skyscraper Technique.